wensby/aveslog/api-service/README.md

 **Response**

 ```
-Status: 200 OK
+Status: 201 CREATED
 ```

-#### Getting Registration
+### Get Registration Request

-It could be useful to get the registration object, and email address, associated with a specific registration token, before actually completing the registration.
+It could be useful to get the registration request, and email address, associated with a specific registration token, before actually completing the registration.

 ```
-GET /authentication/registration/:registration-token
+GET /registration-requests/:registration-request-token
 ```

 **Response**